 All session will include seated exercises, balance, and some bodyweight exercises.
 More…

-Nanaimo In Person Fitness Class – starting November 15 2021
+Nanaimo In Person Fitness Class – November 2023

 Location Nanaimo Lawn Bowling Club, 500 Bowen Road, Nanaimo, BC